 Critics have proposed that the woman portrayed here is the artist Properzia de’ Rossi, a well-known sculptor from Bologna who was active in that city during the first three decades of the 1500s.
 However, the presence of a small book and the complete absence of any attributes connected to her profession cast doubt on this theory.
-The panel can be roughly dated to the 16th century.
-It is most likely the product of Bolognese artistic circles, as seems to be indicated by several of its features, such as the psychological emphasis of the portrait and the attempt to capture her temperament.
+The panel, probably executed around the mid-sixteenth century, displays evident stylistic features characteristic of the Bolognese school.
+Longhi (1928), however, described it as a “very feeble Roman painting”, dating it to around 1550.

 Salvator Rosa ( 69 x 56 x 6 cm)